-On the Support team, our primary responsibility is to solve customers' requests by working on tickets.
-With a high number of tickets to deal with, and as we grow across multiple global offices, it's increasingly important to optimize and define our ticket workflow.
-To that end, we've implemented a Play button-centered workflow for our Support teams.
+On the Customer Support team, our primary responsibility is to solve customers' requests by working on tickets.
+With a high number of tickets to deal with, and as we grow globally, it's increasingly important to optimize and define our ticket workflow.
+To that end, we've implemented a Play button-centered workflow for our teams.

-If you're not familiar with Play mode, it's a way to guide agents through the available tickets in a view automatically.
+If you're not familiar with Play mode, it's a way for agents to work through the available tickets in a view automatically.
 In Play mode, agents press the Play button to open the first ticket in the view.

 Here's why we decided to use it:

 - Efficiency: Using the Play button allows agents to spend their mental energy on solving tickets rather than combing through the queue.
 It also saves time by automatically skipping tickets that others are already viewing.

 - Workflow definition and priority control: Using Play ensures tickets are addressed in order according to the view.
 We assign tickets a priority level during triage, and this makes sure we use that field appropriately and consistently.

 - Broader agent experience: Agents have the opportunity to grow their skills in product areas they would usually bypass, giving them better overall product knowledge and understanding.

 Rolling out the Play button workflow

 We introduced the Play button to agents gradually to identify any issues early on.
 We knew this would be a significant workflow change to adjust to, and wanted to make sure we could dedicate time and attention to advocate happiness and performance.

 When we implemented the Play button, our Customer Support team was split into three tiers to address the varying level of technical expertise and time needed to solve incoming tickets.